 Success Factor 5: Get the participants where they are

 Have a look at the participants and put them in their positions before they formulate questions.
 The participants' spectacles help to incorporate different perspectives into the questions.
 Empathy is in demand!

 It is presumptuous to believe that all participants will give us their full attention at the very moment when we put the question into the round.
 Therefore, it helps to visualize questions using whiteboard, beamer or flipchart.

 Away from the problem - towards the solution

-Behind every moderation is an order - but behind it is often a problem: "The mood in the team is bad", "Innovative product innovations are in short supply" or "The customers want a better service."
-Do not let that scare you into the fencing!
-After all, a decisive aspect of systemic moderation is precisely the renunciation of the problem focus - instead, it works with questions that are focused on goals, solutions and resources.
+There is an order behind every moderation - but there is often a problem behind it: “The mood in the team is bad”, “Innovative product innovations are in short supply” or “Customers want better service.”
+Don't let that get you into the fenugreek!
+Because a crucial aspect of systemic moderation is precisely the lack of focus on the problem - instead, it works with goal-, solution- and resource-oriented questions.

-Imagine confronting the participants of your workshop with the above problems at the beginning.
-This not only depresses the mood in the room, but also prevents creative solutions, because those present remain in the deficient "problem mode".
-Allow the participants to change their perspective for the task to be solved.
+Imagine confronting your workshop participants with the problems above.
+This not only depresses the mood in the room, but also prevents creative solutions, since those present remain in the loss-making “problem mode”.
+Instead, allow the participants to change perspectives for the task to be solved.
 You can grant the following perspectives:

 The viewer's view

 Conversations rotate in circles - the participants are completely caught in their own view.
 Everyday madness in the meeting?
 It doesn't have to be!
 Grant your participants the viewer's gaze so that they gain distance and escape the tunnel view.
 The following sample question can help: “Assume that a stranger comes in at the exact moment.
 How would the situation look to him?
 And what solutions would he have? ”